 Divorce.
 It’s not a pleasant topic, but it’s a reality for thousands of Americans each year.
 Beyond the emotional aspect of it, the logistics can be daunting.
 Typically during a divorce, one party will want to keep the marital property.
 This certainly is possible, but the person staying in the home will need to get their ex-spouse off of the mortgage loan, which can only be done through refinancing your home.

-Refinancing is something we do at Accunet all the time, but when it’s refinancing by divorce there is a timetable you’ll need to be aware of.
-We like to break down it down into three different periods of time, because each period affects refinancing differently.
+Refinancing is something we do at Accunet all the time, but when it’s refinancing a home for divorce, there is a timetable you’ll need to be aware of.
+We like to break down it down into three stages, as each stage affects refinancing differently.

-The last period of refinancing by divorce would be after the divorce is finalized.
-Sometimes one of the parties involved will have to pay alimony, separate maintenance or child support.
-To a mortgage lender, this becomes a monthly obligation, similar to a car payment.
-When trying to refinance, this will be included in your debt-to-income (DTI) ratio.
-It becomes more complicated when the receiving party of the alimony or child support wants to use that monthly income to stay in the home.
-This can also be done, but it’s not automatic.
-There is a required six-month period where the party actually receiving that alimony or child support from their ex-spouse before a mortgage lender can include that as income when calculating DTI.
+The process becomes more complicated when the receiving party of the alimony or child support wants to use that money to stay in the home.
+This can be done, but it’s not automatic.
+There is a required six-month period to ensure the party is actually receiving the alimony or child support before a mortgage lender can include that as income when calculating DTI.

 Best case scenario, we recommend financing before filing.
 Unfortunately, that’s not always possible.
 Regardless of your divorce stage, the team at Accunet Mortgage are here for all your refinancing needs.
 We provide step-by-step guidance for all home refinancing and work to help you find the best choice for your home, your family and your wallet.